Skip to main content

 pip install -r projects/mobile-game-top-k-analytics/requirements.txt

-python projects/mobile-game-top-k-analytics/manage_topics.py --action create
+python projects/mobile-game-top-k-analytics/app_v${VERSION}/manage_resources.py --action create

 Copy the job scripts into the Flink JobManager container:

-docker exec jobmanager rm -rf /tmp/scripts \
+docker exec jobmanager rm -rf /tmp/scripts_v${VERSION} \

-&& docker cp ./projects/mobile-game-top-k-analytics/scripts jobmanager:/tmp/scripts
+&& docker cp ./projects/mobile-game-top-k-analytics/scripts_v${VERSION} jobmanager:/tmp/scripts_v${VERSION}

-docker exec -it jobmanager bash /tmp/scripts/run_all.sh
+docker exec -it jobmanager bash /tmp/scripts_v${VERSION}/run_all.sh

-Monitor the topics via Kpow (localhost:3000) and the Flink jobs via Flex (localhost:3001).
+Monitor the metrics records in topics via Kpow (localhost:3000) and the Flink jobs via Flex (localhost:3001).

-Run the Dashboard
+Run the dashboard

 The dashboard is a Streamlit app that visualizes the real-time leaderboard data.
 It's powered by two Python scripts:

-• generator.py handles backend logic: it spins up an AnalyticsOrchestrator, which creates four concurrent TopicConsumer threads to read and aggregate data from Kafka topics into Pandas DataFrames.
+• Version 1: It spins up an AnalyticsOrchestrator, which creates four concurrent TopicConsumer threads to read and update data from Kafka topics into Pandas DataFrames.

 To launch the dashboard:

-streamlit run projects/mobile-game-top-k-analytics/app.py
+streamlit run projects/mobile-game-top-k-analytics/app_v${VERSION}/app.py

-Access it at http://localhost:8501.
+Access the interactive dashboard at http://localhost:8501.

 Shut Down